Bread Dad

 • This is a bread with baking powder.
 It does not use baking soda.
 Baking powder and baking soda are different and are not direct substitutes.
 Do not use baking soda to make this no yeast bread recipe.

 • Make sure to use fresh baking powder or the bread will not rise properly.
 Once its container is opened, the baking powder will last for only roughly 6 months.
-Moreover, it will lose its potency even faster if the baking powder is not stored properly (i.e. it is exposed to the moisture in the air).
+Moreover, it will lose its potency even faster if the baking powder is not stored properly (e.g. it is exposed to the moisture in the air).

 • Breads that use a chemical leavener such as baking powder/soda are commonly referred to as “quick breads” in the baking community.
 For more on this baking term, you might to read this Wikipedia article.